chill117/express-mysql-session/readme.md

 	createDatabaseTable: true,
 	// Number of connections when creating a connection pool:
 	connectionLimit: 1,
-	// Whether or not to end the database connection when the store is closed:
+	// Whether or not to end the database connection when the store is closed.
+	// The default value of this option depends on whether or not a connection was passed to the constructor.
+	// If a connection object is passed to the constructor, the default value for this option is false.
-	endConnectionOnClose: !connection,
+	endConnectionOnClose: true,
 	charset: 'utf8mb4_bin',
 	schema: {
 		tableName: 'sessions',